javrui/search-module/README.md

 The *search* module is a Python framework designed to solve search problems using classic algorithms such as Breadth-First Search (BFS) and Depth-First Search (DFS).

+This module is especially useful for tasks involving state-space search, such as path finding, game solving, or any scenario that requires systematic exploration of states.

 It demonstrates step-by-step algorithm execution and logs internal data structures for educational purposes.

-This module is especially useful for tasks involving state-space search, such as pathfinding, game solving, or any scenario that requires systematic exploration of states.

 ## 📥 Installation
 No installation is required; simply add *search.py* to your project folder and import the necessary classes: